ConduitIO/conduit/README.md

 Once you see that the service is running you may access a user-friendly web interface at `http://localhost:8080/ui/`.
 You can also interact with the [Conduit API](#api) directly, we recommend navigating to `http://localhost:8080/openapi/` and exploring the HTTP API through Swagger UI.

+Conduit can be configured through command line parameters.
+To view the full list of available options, run `./conduit --help`.

 ### Build from source